 The bill, introduced by Representatives Jarrells and Mohamed, seeks to amend the Revised Code to increase Ohio's state minimum wage through a tiered schedule, ultimately reaching $15 per hour by January 1, 2030.
-The proposed increments include setting the minimum wage at $11 for 2026, $12 for 2027, $13 for 2028, and $14 for 2029, with future adjustments based on the director of commerce's annual review.
-Additionally, the bill prohibits any political subdivision from establishing a minimum wage that differs from the state-mandated rate, ensuring uniformity across the state.
+The proposed increments include setting the minimum wage at $11 in 2026, $12 in 2027, $13 in 2028, and $14 in 2029, with future adjustments based on calculations by the director of commerce.
+Additionally, the bill prohibits any political subdivisions from establishing a minimum wage that differs from the state rate.
+It also mandates the director of commerce to adopt rules for implementation and requires employers to maintain records of employee wages and hours worked.

 Statutes affected: As Introduced: 4111.02, 4111.05, 4111.09, 4111.14, 4111.07